MicrosoftDocs/customer-insights/ci-docs/consent-management/glossary.md

 ## Purpose consent

 Purpose consent is a type of consent that a person can provide.
-It indicates the purpose of how data can be used and processes.
+It indicates the purpose of how data can be used and processed.
 For example, a person can express consent to a website cookie policy which uses the cookie for targeted advertising.

 ## Consent entity